robvdpol/RaceControl/README.md

 You need an F1TV account to watch F1TV streams.
 If you want to watch race replays, an F1TV Access subscription is required.
 If you want to watch live sessions, an F1TV Pro subscription is required.
 You can create an account and subscribe at http://f1tv.formula1.com.

 #### What happens with my credentials when I login?
 Your F1TV login credentials are stored locally in the Windows Credential Manager, so you don't have to login every time you start the application.
-If you wish to switch to a different F1TV account, press the button 'Delete stored credentials' located in 'Options'.
-Your credentials will be removed and you will be asked to login again.
+If you wish to switch to a different F1TV account, press the button 'Delete stored credentials' under the 'Options' section.
+Your stored credentials will be removed from your system and you will be asked to login again.

 #### Where does Race Control store my settings and video layout?
 Will they be retained when I upgrade Race Control?
 Your settings and video layout are stored in JSON-files, which are saved to *%LOCALAPPDATA%\RaceControl* (usually located at *C:\Users\USERNAME\AppData\Local\RaceControl*).
 When you upgrade Race Control your settings and video layout will be retained.